 - Immediately support your favorite charities or support them over time: A donor-advised fund allows you to support the charities you care about at a pace comfortable for you.
 From your alma mater and favorite religious institution to your local homeless or animal shelter, grant recommendations from your donor-advised fund allow you to support nearly any IRS-qualified public charity.
 Your account sponsor will conduct its due diligence, ensuring that all funds granted will go to IRS-qualified public charities and be used exclusively for charitable purposes.

 #3 Get in Touch with a Financial Planner

-An essential component of charitable giving is understanding what you can afford.
+An essential component of donating to charity is understanding what you can afford.
 That can be a challenge.
 Four in ten donors say they were conflicted over whether to save their money for themselves or donate their money to charity.

 A financial advisor or financial planner can help identify and develop a plan to reach your charitable goals as part of your overall financial plan.
 Financial advisors can also help identify tax-saving plans that you may not be aware of.

 #4 Write a Giving Mission Statement for Better Focus

 Nearly 53 percent of survey respondents said they felt bombarded by charity requests, further complicating their decisions around donating to charity.
 The survey also found that 45 percent of Americans felt burdened by family and friends who pressured them into donating to charitable organizations that were personal to them.

 When you create a mission statement for giving, you’ll be better able to focus on the issues that matter most to you.
 A giving mission statement is a great way to permit yourself to say “no” to other charitable causes that might be worthy but do not necessarily align with your priorities or values.

 Also, by focusing your efforts on a giving mission statement, you have a better chance of maximizing the impact of your donations.